The Media Industrial Complex Part I: Weapons of Mass-Distraction, Silencing Free Speech

 Put into perspective, the media is the public’s instrument of mass communication, our ability to be heard, to debate, view facts, and comprehend the world around us.
 It is the proxy by which our ideas of citizenship are informed, especially those concerning political ideology and the level of governance we are prepared to tolerate.
 But most importantly, the media is entrusted with bringing politicians and the political process to account for its actions.
 The media is therefore by decree, a representative of the people, with a duty of care to thoroughly examine the issues of the day, and report those facts squarely to the public, who themselves have inalienable rights to fair, informative and unbiased media, which acts solely for and on behalf of the people.
 But unfortunately, our mainstream media is out of step with the public's best interests and is by contrast has become the proxy of a political elite and their globalist consorts.

 Machiavelli, Edward Bernays

-To provide some background to the hypnotic influence of mainstream media, it is important to introduce the nephew of Sigmund Freud, Edward Bernays, widely considered the father of modern propaganda.
+No indictment of the influence of mainstream media would be complete without acknowledging the nephew of Sigmund Freud, Edward Bernays, widely considered the father of modern propaganda.

 Bernays believed the masses were driven by arbitrary factors beyond their conscious understanding, which were inherently dangerous to society and should be manipulated by a capable few.
 He argued that these libidinous, emotional and instinctual drives could be harnessed and channelled by a corporate elite for economic benefit.
 So, appealing to the tycoons of the 1920’s, who powered America’s industry, he encouraged the use of mass production by big business to effectively subvert those primal, irrational and animal urges into drives towards consumerism.
 Bolstering America’s economy in the twenties, and winning Bernays the admiration of politics and industry alike.